-- The executive nominates candidates for editorship (with respect to article 9.2), proposes editorial principles and financial arrangements.
-The Council need to approve publication proposals.
+- The executive nominates candidates for editorship (with respect to Article 11.2), proposes editorial principles and financial arrangements.
+The General Assembly needs to approve publication proposals.

 - Statute or appendix changes must be approved by a two-thirds majority vote of members voting.
-Voting will take place at the annual Council meeting.
+Voting will take place at the GA meeting.